Bed rest has been prescribed to patients for hundreds of years for those suffering from illness or injury or following an invasive surgical procedure.

 Quality of Life

-Overall – health, wellbeing and quality of life are significantly improved when sitting up can be achieved and bed rest is reduced.
+Overall – health, wellbeing and quality of life can be significantly improved when sitting up can be achieved and bed rest is reduced.

 Some of the Key Benefits of Sitting Up